 Do not purchase, plant, or trade this species.

 What Are Its Characteristics?

 - Common reed is a perennial wetland grass that is able to grow to heights of 15 feet or more.

 - Leaves are 8-16 inches long, 2/10 to 1 1/5 inches wide.

 - Leaf blade is smooth and lanceolate, which tapers from a rounded base toward its top; lance-shaped.

-- Their hollow stems can reach 12 feet tall and have a rough texture.
+- Its hollow stem may reach 12 feet tall and has a rough texture.

 - The flowers are dense, silky, floral spikelets and grow from 1-16 inches long.
 These feathery plumes are purplish in color and flower in late July and August.